boylebryce/cube/README.md

 Check the `Enable sound alert` to make the timer play a "ding" sound effect when the timer reaches the time limit.

-Plans for the future:
+## Planned updates
- [ ] Add an optional name field to player colors that displays when their timer is running [ ] Add an option to have the timer count down from the user-set maximum time, instead of counting up from zero [ ] Replace player color selection menu with a color wheel to allow for more customization [ ] Add the ability to save and load timer setups (players, time limit, any future options)
+- [ ] Add an optional name field to player colors that displays when their timer is running
+- [ ] Add an option to have the timer count down from the user-set maximum time, instead of counting up from zero
+- [ ] Replace player color selection menu with a color wheel to allow for more customization
+- [ ] Add the ability to save and load timer setups (players, time limit, any future options)